agg1/tinycms/content/dlr.md

 The project then involved:

 - An initial concept paper
-- Specification and full re-implementation of automated document, categorization, text analysis, classification
+- Specification and full re-implementation of automated document categorization, text analysis, classification
 - Implementation and integration of web-crawlers, document format adapters and text-content extractors
-- Re-design for scalable multi-threaded text analysis algorithms
+- Scalable multi-threaded text analysis algorithms
 - Re-integration of components with Spring-Framework for the Elasticsearch cluster frontend nodes
-- Extension of the JSON/REST web service API
+- Extension of the [JSON/REST](https://en.wikipedia.org/wiki/REST) web service API for ease of use
 - Release management, software deployment, cluster administration
 - Testing with pharmacovigilance data, BAfS data, GEO location service

-In essence document-categorization is a reverse-function of matching search terms against a index, then instead proposing a search-term vector for a document-corpus and matching those term-token-vectors against each other for categorization with use-cases such as:
+In essence document-categorization is a reverse-function of matching search terms against an index, then instead proposing a search-term vector for a document-corpus and matching those term-token-vectors against each other for categorization with use-cases such as:

 - ["predictive profiling"](https://en.wikipedia.org/wiki/Predictive_policing)
 - matching of documents against pre-trained topic-trees